-A collection of basal segments covering a midnight-to-midnight period is called a "Basal Programme".
-In other words, a Basal Programme describes the rate of insulin delivery throughout an entire 24-hour period.
-This figure shows a Basal Programme with 3 basal segments that deliver a total of 7.4 U in a 24-hour period.
+A collection of basal segments covering a midnight-to-midnight period is called a "Basal Program."
+In other words, a Basal Program describes the rate of insulin delivery throughout an entire 24-hour period.
+This figure shows a Basal Program with three basal segments that deliver 7.4 U total in a 24 hour period.